 Wrapping It Up

 This confidence trick is an example of how scammers use our emotions to manipulate our actions.
 The pigeon drop scam follows classic misdirection techniques and is known around the world.
+A variation of it, that always involves a perpetrator with a foreign accent is called a Jamaican switch.

 It’s convincing because they promise to give ten times what you pay.
 If you have never heard or witnessed such scams, you might think that today is just your lucky day and you won’t say no to this opportunity.